Bananentoaster/MinecraftTycoonOld/README.md

 # MinecraftTycoon (Old)

-This is an old version of the MinecraftTycoon im currently working on.
+This is an old version of the MinecraftTycoon I was working on.
+(Got bored and abandoned it)